 An individual who is not and never has been a member, affiliate or employee of ICAEW or any other accountancy body.
 To enhance public confidence in the regulatory process, further relevant restrictions may be appropriate for each committee.
 Preference is given to individuals who are users of accountancy services.

-We pay non-ICAEW members (lay members) an allowance of £350 for attendance at committee meetings and for each day of a hearing or committee meeting.
+RemunerationLay committee members receive an allowance of £350 for attendance at committee meetings and for each day of a hearing or committee meeting.
 This includes full hearings or meetings which members attend using teleconferencing facilities.

 All committee members are eligible to claim expenses, at rates set centrally, for travel and subsistence costs necessarily incurred on ICAEW business.
-They will be reimbursed directly and must make their own arrangements for any payment of tax or National Insurance contributions.
+These will be reimbursed directly, and committee members must make their own arrangements for any payment of tax or National Insurance contributions.
 Remuneration and expenses are subject to periodic review.

 Committee members are expected to demonstrate high standards of corporate and personal conduct.
 The successful candidates will be asked to subscribe to a Code of Conduct and the standards of probity required by public appointees.